webmatch/WbmViewportResizer/readme.md

 * Install the plugin through the Plugin-Manager within the Shopware backend.
 * Activate the plugin and when prompted allow for the clearing of the listed caches.

+## Install with composer
+* Change to your root Installation of shopware
+* Run command `composer require webmatch/wbm-viewport-resizer` and install and active plugin with Plugin Manager

 Usage
 =====
 Navigate to *your-shop.tld/viewportresizer* to browse your shop through the adjustable iframe.